Numerical simulation and analysis of mixing enhancement due to chaotic advection using an adaptive approach for approximating the dilution index: Introduction

 Modeling transport processes requires solving the classical advection-diffusion equation \cite{kitanidis_1994,basiliohazas_2022}.
 Besides the more classical Eulerian methods, like finite differences, finite elements, or finite volumes, one can approximate the solution to this equation using Lagrangian particle tracking.
-This approach is widely applied in the field of porous media for both conservative \cite{tartakovsky_2008, leborgne_2008,leborgne_2008a} and reactive tracers \cite{tartakovsky_2010, paster_2015}.
-The Lagrangian perspective, a preferred method for chaotic advection setups, reveals more information about the fractal plume structure \cite{bagtzoglou_2007} and is therefore used for this type of flow, among others, in \cite{aref_2002,bagtzoglou_2007}.
-The passive advection of a particle is represented by the advection equation, an ordinary differential equation \cite{aref_1990}, while the diffusive process is added in form of a random walk \cite{bagtzoglou_2007,ghoniem1985}.
+This approach is widely applied in the field of porous media for both conservative \cite{tartakovsky_2008, leborgne_2008,leborgne_2008a, srinivasan_2010} and reactive tracers \cite{tartakovsky_2010, paster_2015, rahbaralam_2015, paster_2014, morvillo_2021, salamon_2006}.
+In contrast to the Eulerian framework, the Lagrangian approach does not suffer from numerical dispersion or artificial oscillations, which requires the Eulerian approach to work with small grid cells and time steps for advection-dominated flows \cite{salamon_2006, schmidt_2017, younes_2005}.
+For conservative transport, the particle tracking approach also has the additional advantage of built-in mass conservation \cite{salamon_2006}.
+For chaotic advection setups, the Lagrangian perspective reveals more information about the fractal plume structure \cite{bagtzoglou_2007} and is therefore used for this type of flow, among others, in \cite{aref_2002,bagtzoglou_2007}.
+The passive advection of a particle is represented by the advection equation, an ordinary differential equation \cite{aref_1990}, while the diffusive process is added in form of a random walk \cite{bagtzoglou_2007, ghoniem_1985}.
 For two-dimensional incompressible flows, the advection equation is defined by a Hamiltonian system \cite{bear_1988,aref_1990,aref_1984,chate_1999}.
 The analysis of the resulting advective flow reveals basic properties.
 Of interest may be Lyapunov exponents, as they show the strength of the stretching and thereby quantify the extent of chaotic flow structures.
 For volume-preserving flow, we will also find fixed points that are either elliptic or hyperbolic.
 They alternate on a chain of periodic points and thereby form structures known as island chains \cite{chate_1999}.
 If the flow is chaotic, we may observe the occurrence of Kolmogorov--Arnold--Moser (KAM) islands, which are nonmixing regions arising around the elliptic points in the flow \cite{lester_2009, chate_1999}.
 In the remaining chaotic region, the flow is guided by homoclinic or heteroclinic tangles of the manifolds belonging to unstable stagnation points, leading to exponential fast deformations \cite{chate_1999}.
-Since KAM islands consist of periodic points, particles can only enter them by diffusion.
+Since KAM islands consist of quasi-periodic points \cite{luo_2006}, particles can only enter them by diffusion.
 Hence, they limit the chaotic area in the domain and decrease mixing \cite{chate_1999}.